talwarabhimanyu/nlp_experiments/README.md

 In what country is Normandy located?
 </blockquote>

   BERT has multiple parallel attention heads.
 The figure below shows the attenion visualization for Layer 10.
 The darker the color, the closer the attention weight is to 1.0.
+The answer to this Question is "France".
+The interpretation of attention is not entirely clear and needs more work.
+One can observe that the token immediately after "France" in the Context text gets a very high attention weight in this Attention Head.
+The token "France" also gets a higher weight than rest of the tokens.

   <p float="center">
   	<img src="./images/Layer10.png" width="100%" />